AngleProtocol/merkl-docs/distribute-with-merkl/before-you-start.md

 Before starting your campaign, you need to ensure that the token you want to use as reward with Merkl has been whitelisted.

-We usually process token whitelisting requests once a day, and it's a way for us to ensure that we will be able to properly compute APRs and that the token will be safe to use for our users.
+We usually process token whitelisting requests once a day, and it's a way for us to ensure that we will be able to properly compute APRs and that the token will be safe to use for our users. **Campaigns must distribute at least ~$1/hour in total rewards to avoid dusting.**

 You can check whether your token is already whitelisted by setting it as the reward token in the [Merkl studio](https://studio.merkl.xyz/create-campaign/clamm).
 If your token is not whitelisted, please submit the reward token’s price source and logo by filling out this [whitelisting form](https://anglemoney.notion.site/1aecfed0d48c808a8194fe2befd50bdb?pvs=105).